 While distinct from model-centric monitoring, infrastructure health is intertwined with model performance.
 For instance, a sudden increase in complex input data might cause CPU spikes (an infrastructure issue) leading to increased latency, which is perceived as poor model performance.
 Conversely, a buggy model deployment could lead to excessive error rates.
 Therefore, correlating infrastructure metrics with model behavior and performance metrics provides a holistic view of the system's operational health.

-In summary, a robust ML monitoring strategy requires a comprehensive scope.
+In summary, an ML monitoring strategy requires a comprehensive scope.
 By tracking input data characteristics, analyzing prediction behavior, measuring actual model performance, and ensuring infrastructure stability, you gain the necessary visibility to manage the complexities of machine learning systems operating in dynamic production environments.
 Each area provides unique signals, and together they form a system capable of detecting issues early, diagnosing root causes, and enabling proactive management of your deployed models.